 We have a number of events coming up, some of which you may have seen on your way here.
-Our Open House Dance Party , which is a great place for any budding dancer to give this a shot, will be held on Friday, September 22th, 2017 in Dinwoodie Lounge at 6:30 PM - 10:00 PM, which is on the second floor of SUB on the U of A campus.
+Our Open House Dance Party , which is a great place for any budding dancer to give this a shot, will be held on September 2018 (TBD) in Dinwoodie Lounge at 6:30 PM - 10:00 PM, which is on the second floor of SUB on the U of A campus.

 What kind of dance are you going to make me do?

 Well, we're not forcing anyone, of course.
 The main style of dance we teach is International Ballroom.
 Ever seen Dancing With the Stars?
 So You Think You Can Dance?
 There are ten dances in total, which are split into two categories — Standard and Latin: